 Denser items generally have a lower freight class, while less-dense products usually have higher classifications.
-Carriers assign rates based on classes, assuming that higher-density items take up less space on a truck and are less susceptible to damage, therefore cost less to ship per hundred pounds of weight.
+Carriers assign rates based on NMFC classes, assuming that higher-density items take up less space on a truck and are less susceptible to damage, therefore cost less to ship per hundred pounds of weight.

 Between these two methodologies, NMFC class code pricing is far more common.
 Despite this disparity, and regardless of which method is used by a carrier to price your freight, there are certain things that are imperative for you as a business shipper to do in order to obtain accurate and competitive rates.

-Here's our 5 recommendations for securing great, accurate freight rates:
+Here are our 5 recommendations for securing great, accurate freight rates:

-- Bill of lading (BOL) accuracy.
+- Understanding bill of lading (BOL) accuracy.
 No matter how your freight pricing is calculated, it will not be correct if the information you enter into your BOL is wrong.
 The most common reason for reweighs and reclassification (which can cause carriers to add extra fees) and inaccurate pricing is incorrect BOL information.
 Take a few extra moments to confirm that you're entering correct info on class, weight, origin and destination ZIP codes, accessorials (special services required during transport) and dimensions.

 - Double-checking weight and measurements.
 Along with making sure that other BOL information is right, it's vital to make sure you're weighing and measuring your freight properly — now is not the time to cut corners or guess.
-If you're shipping density-based products that include a range of different classes based on their dimensions and weight, get the weight and measurements right.
+If you're shipping density-based products that include a range of different NMFC classifications based on their dimensions and weight, get the weight and measurements right.